obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

 In the example a recursive STA/LTA is used.
 The trigger parameters are set to 0.5 and 10 second time windows, respectively.
 The on-threshold is set to 3.5, the off-threshold to 1.
 In this example every station gets a weight of 1 and the coincidence sum threshold is set to 3.
-Here we want to keep our original data so we make a copy of the stream:
+For more complex network setups the weighting for every station/channel can be customized.
+We want to keep our original data so we work with a copy of the original stream:

     >>> st.filter('bandpass', freqmin=10, freqmax=20)  # optional prefiltering
     >>> from obspy.signal import coincidenceTrigger
     >>> st2 = st.copy()
     >>> trig = coincidenceTrigger("recstalta", 3.5, 1, st2, 3, sta=0.5, lta=10)

-Here we use pretty print to display the results:
+Using pretty print the results display like this:

     >>> from pprint import pprint
     >>> pprint(trig)